ainzs-evil-twin/ictf-Mar-2021/transposed/README.md

 ## Description

 6x4 matrices are cool.
-Note: the flag is ictf{ALLCAPITALS}
+Note: the flag format is ictf{ALLCAPITALS}

 ## Attachments